cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 ## Main processor code

-All remote modules must be declared in the main processor code using the `require ... remote` statement.
+All remote modules must be declared in the main processor code using the `remote(...) require ...` directive.
 This declaration specifies which remote processor contains the module's functions and variables:

 ```
-require "library.mnd" remote processor1;
+remote(processor1) require "library.mnd";
 ```

 > [!NOTE]